-- CC674 - 7.
-Place a washer on each end of the gear shift shaft; then install the shaft assembly making sure the two holes on the end of the shaft are positioned vertically. - 8.
-Insert the two shift forks into the sliding dogs noting the direction of the tabs from disassembling; then install the shift fork shaft.
+7. Place a washer on the end of the gear shift shaft; then install the shaft assembly making sure the two holes on the end of the shaft are positioned vertically.
+Install the spacer on the end of the shaft.